oceanprotocol-archive/predict-eth/challenges/challenge-df.md

 ### 0.4 Claim rewards

-- Go to DF Webapp's [Active Rewards](https://df.oceandao.org/rewards#activerewards) section.
+- Go to the DF Webapp's [Active Rewards](https://df.oceandao.org/rewards#activerewards) section.
-- You can see rewards listed there.
-(Your Challenge DF rewards appear starting from the next DF round after the DF round when you submitted.)
-- To claim rewards, click the "CLAIM REWARDS" button.
+- Click the "CLAIM REWARDS" button.
 This will claim _all_ your Active DF rewards -- from Challenge DF and otherwise.

 ### 0.5 Developer support